1. Home

 It’s important to note that at this stage you will need to gather certain information about the person who has died – such as any other names they were known by, their occupation or former occupation – before you can register the death.
 It is useful to do this in plenty of time, in case you need to do any research or make further enquiries.
 Again, the online process will guide you through the information you need, and it is helpful to make a note of these points as you go.

-When you come to actually registering the death (whether over the phone or in person), the registrar will ask how many death certificates you want.
+When you come to actually registering the death (whether over the phone, online, or in person), the registrar will ask how many death certificates you want.
 As already mentioned, there is no easy answer here, but it is recommended that the minimum should always be two.
 It is important to remember that there is no one ‘original’ death certificate, as each copy issued by the registry office is in itself an original.
 It is important, therefore, to consider at this stage who may need to see the death certificate.
-Each copy of the death certificate (currently) costs £11.
+Each copy of the death certificate (currently) costs £12.50.

 Typical examples of individuals and organisations that will want to see the death certificate include (amongst others):